Warehouse Hours

 Do I qualify?

 Eligibility is primarily based on household size and income.
 Certain other rules may apply.
 Income allowance is higher for households with a member who is 60+, blind, or disabled.
+The Illinois Department of Human Services website provides guidelines of maximum monthly income allowable.

 How do I apply?